Biceps Tendinitis Physical Therapy

 -

-3. Stretching & Strengthening
+3. Stretching and Strengthening

 4. Manual Therapy

-5. Posture & Movement Retraining
+5. Postural and Movement Retraining

-6. Physical Therapy Modalities
+6. Therapeutic Modalities

 Exercises for Biceps Tendinitis